matheusfenolio/next-level-week-2020/README.md

 # next-level-week-2020

-Hello, this is my project created during the Next Level Week 2020.
-I used TypeScript for all of them.
-Here you'll see 3 folders, server, web and mobile.
-You can test all them, just follow the steps :wink:
+Hello, this is a project created using TypeScript during the Next Level Week 2020.
+Here you'll see 3 folders: server, web and mobile.
+You can test all of them, to do this just follow steps below :wink:

 ## Ecoleta

-Ecoleta is a tool to facilitate people to find recycle points based in categories and connect those people to the collectors.
+Ecoleta is a tool to connect people and garbage collectors.

 ### Node.js installation

 Go to: https://nodejs.org/en/download/ and download the LTS version of Node.js.
-We'll you him to run all this project.
+We'll you need him to run this project.

 ### Yarn

-I used the Yarn to handle with the packages, but you can use the NPM as well.
+I used Yarn for package handling, but you can use NPM as well.
-To install the Yarn, go to https://classic.yarnpkg.com/en/docs/install and follow the instructions.
+To install Yarn, go to https://classic.yarnpkg.com/en/docs/install and follow the instructions.

 ### Expo

-Here we'll install the expo.
+Here we'll install expo.
 Open your terminal and run:

 ```shell
 $ yarn global add expo